CMS + IST Meeting of the Minds 2023

 Join STEM Communication Specialist Dr. Robyn Javier as she shares strategies for successful poster presentations.
 In this session, you'll learn techniques for turning technical information into compelling stories, designing eye-catching, effective visual aids, and engaging with poster session audiences.

-Lunch will be provided for attendees!
+Lunch will be provided for registered attendees!
 Please register to attend by clicking here.

 This workshop will provide a chance to practice presenting a draft poster.
 Poster presenters will receive feedback from the Hixon Writing Center's STEM Writing Specialists and other attendees to help prepare for the Meeting of the Minds.
 Even if you do not have a poster to present, you are welcome to join as an attendee to peruse posters and provide feedback to presenters, and presenters will also have the opportunity to visit the others' drafts.
 If you wish to present a poster, we ask that you plan to print and bring a version smaller than the full size (e.g., 11"x17"/tabloid-sized, or perhaps tape together 2-4 letter-sized pages, depending on the printer to which you have access), which will be posted around the room for the practice session.